WCM Planning Objection

-The advice on this page was written to help with official objections which were due in before 15th June 2020, but should still be helpful for composing letters to councillors.
-See also the SLACCtt objection for more detailed ideas.
+The advice on this page is now outdated but is retained for reference purposes.
+It was written to help with objections to West Cumbria Mining’s second planning application to Cumbria County Council.
+See also the SLACCtt objection for more detailed arguments.

 Consultation on 4/17/9007 – planning application for a coal mine off Cumbria’s west coast